For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Should you pay off your Student Loan early?

-If you're thinking ahead, you may have realised that when you're old enough or earning enough to be thinking about kids, cars and mortgages, you'll also be making bigger Student Loan repayments.
+If you're thinking ahead, you may have realised that when you're old enough or earning enough to be thinking about kids, cars and mortgages, you'll probably also be making bigger Student Loan repayments.

 If there's even a half-decent chance of your loan being wiped before you've cleared it, you could be throwing money away by making extra voluntary repayments.

 You can never predict exactly how much you'll earn in the future.
-But, there are some useful rules of thumb.
+But there are some useful rules of thumb.
 If you have the qualifications and drive to pursue a very high-paying career, paying off your loan early could save you money (as the interest will have less time to accrue).

 Also, remember that those with Plan 5 loans are generally more likely to repay theirs in full than those on Plan 2.

-Student Loan repayments are manageable
+2. Student Loan repayments are meant to be manageable

-The Student Loan is one of the better borrowing deals out there.
+In some (not all!) respects, the Student Loan is one of the better borrowing deals out there.

 You'll probably never have repayment terms like this again, so the key is to make the most of them.

-Rather than using any extra cash you have to pay your loan off early, you keep it in a savings account, invest it or even put it towards a mortgage.
+Rather than using any extra cash you have to pay your loan off early, you could keep it in a savings account, invest it or even put it towards a mortgage.

 If you're charged more than you should be for your income, you can ask for a refund.
+But if you choose to overpay, you can't get the money back if you change your mind.

-But if you choose to overpay, you can't get the cash back if you change your mind.
-It also makes no difference to the size of your monthly repayments, as they're based on your current income, not what you owe.
+What's more, making overpayments also makes no difference to the size of your monthly repayments, as they're based on your current income, not what you owe.

 Imagine you overpay, but later find yourself skint and needing to borrow more money from another lender.
 It could cost you much more than what you've saved on your Student Loan.